Flag of Namibia: Description

 The flag has a white-edged red diagonal band radiating diagonally from the lower hoist-side corner.
 The upper triangle is blue with a gold sun with 12 triangular rays and the lower triangle is green.

-In Blazon: Tierced per bend sinister Azure, and Vert, a bend sinister Gules fimbriated Argent and in dexter chief a Sun with twelve straight rays Or charged with an annulet Azure.
+Blazon: Per bend sinister Azure and Vert, a bend sinister Gules fimbriated Argent and in dexter chief a Sun with twelve straight rays Or charged with an annulet Azure.